 Voice bots

-Voice bots are changing how we interact with business and home products.
-Around 123.5 million people in the US use voice assistants, and that number is growing.
+Voice bots are transforming how we interact with business and home products.
+Around 123.5 million people in the US use voice assistants, and that number is growing rapidly as the technology becomes more sophisticated.

 Types of chatbots based on business use cases